dbanty/dylananthony.com/_posts/fastapi-rust-3-trying-actix.md

 I'm not going to go into a ton of detail here, but basically I had to spend a lot of time reading actix-web source code in order to figure out how to translate body types, headers, etc. and I only managed to get the bare minimum for my JSON test-endpoints working.

 I really have come to appreciate WSGI/ASGI in the Python world.
-While I've not directly interfaced with it, I know that it sets some standards for how web requests work that means a lot of this manual conversion nonsense is unnecessary.
-It also means that web frameworks are almost always completely independent from web servers, so most of this hunting around for a way to directly invoke requests would not have been necessary.
+While I've not directly interfaced with it, I know that it sets some standards for how web requests work which means a lot of this manual conversion nonsense is unnecessary.
+It also means that web frameworks are almost always completely independent of web servers, so most of this hunting around for a way to directly invoke requests would not have been necessary.

 ## Conclusion

 The code works... but barely.
 If you want to see the end result, I have put it up in a [GitHub Repository][experiments repo] where I also intend to add future experiments in other frameworks.
 If you haven't gathered as much from all of the text above, this code is fragile, slow, and **in no way recommended for production**.
 But if you're more experienced (or dedicated) than I am and want to try your hand at making it better, go for it!

+Closing the loop on the [previous post], my experience has indicated that none of these requirements are actually met by actix-web + Paperclip for my serverless usecase:

+1. _"MUST be easily deployable on AWS Lambda using some infrastructure as code tool (SAM, Serverless, etc.)."_
+2. _"MUST perform at least as fast as an equivalent FastAPI application for common CRUD tasks."_
+3. _"MUST have a simple way to test endpoints, comparable to pytest with FastAPI."_
+4. _"MUST have great documentation."_

+Updating the score, this solution only meets 3/8 "MUST" requirements for my FastAPI replacement (potentially 4/8 if the performance hit isn't as bad as I think it will be).
+This actually puts it below [rweb] which was my runner up in the initial research phase.

 ## What's Next?

 I'm going to dive in and try [rweb].
 My biggest near-term concern was the lack of documentation, but no amount of documentation actually helped me with [actix-web] so... why not?
-Hopefully it will go much better and I won't have to write my own lambda handler code _or_ OpenAPI 3 structures.
-Also, hopefully I can utilize [warp_lambda] to make my life much easier.
+Hopefully it will go much better, and I won't have to write my own lambda handler code _or_ OpenAPI 3 structures.
+Plus now I get to enjoy the (subjectively) nicer syntax of rweb!

 ---